reginaofori/adversarial_noise_generator/README.md

 ### Limitations

-## Limitations

-While this Adversarial Noise Generator aims to be a tool for generating adversarial images and testing machine learning model robustness, there are several limitations to be aware of:
+While this Adversarial Noise Generator aims to be a tool for generating adversarial images and testing machine learning model robustness, here is a sumamry of some of its limitations:

 - **Model Compatibility:** The current version of the library is primarily tested with specific models pre-trained models and not SOTA models such as transformers/Large Language models (LLMs).